samiq/pg/README.md

 --

-This ebook effort is been maintained as an open source project and the generated ebooks released with no associated DRM.
+This ebook effort is been maintained as an opensource project.
+The generated ebooks are released with no associated DRM.
 PG's essays are used under [Fair Use](http://www.copyright.gov/fls/fl102.html,"U.S. Copyright Office - Fair Use").

 --
 You can find all original essays [here](http://paulgraham.com/articles.html,"Paul Graham's Essays").